 Incidentally, Rajesh Khanna had to be unshaven for Ittefaq and since he was shooting for Raj Khosla’s Do Raaste (1969) simultaneously, he had to appear unshaven in that film as well!
 And director Ravi Chopra began his career by assisting his uncle on Ittefaq.

 Ittefaq proved to be a hit at the box office proving that a good film always succeeds, even if it treads away from the formulaic path.
-The film also won the Filmfare Award for Yash Chopra as Best Director and for Sound Recordist (MA Shaik).
+The film also won the Filmfare Award for Yash Chopra as Best Director and for Sound Recordist (MA Shaik), while Khanna, Nanda and Bindu were nominated for Best Actor, Actress and Supporting Actress respectively.

 Hindi, Thriller, Color